 - Before you complete the FAFSA, you will need a Federal Student Aid ID (FSA ID) from the Department of Education.

-- After you have completed the FAFSA, you will receive an Estimated Family Contribution.
+- After you have completed the FAFSA, you will receive an Expected Family Contribution.

 - After you have completed the FAFSA, you will also receive a Student Aid Report (SAR)